junesirius/junesirius.github.io/_posts/Supernatural/SPN_Cas_BB/SPN-Cas-fixit-whole-novel.md

 ## Chap 3

+> Cas doesn't want to conflict with Jack (even if it pains him), considering Dean's not in immediate danger, he can try to endure the ache and longing.
+>
 > Cas half-heartedly continues rebuilding this part of the Heaven and realizes he's been duplicating what's exactly on Earth, the whole states are mapped back to Heaven, and he wanders to a beachside.
 >
 > He magics some cabins and starts decorating and finetuning/polishing them, adding a bit more details just as he remembers, include a bar that's like Dean's ideal dream place Rocky's Bar (short, passing lines).
 >
 > Jack comes by asking what he's building, Cas: "Home."
 Cas wants Jack to know some of these is for him too, Jack doesn't feel/understand it.
 Cas tries to reason with Jack again about the feeling/home/family concept, wants to ask for permission to go to Dean.
-Jack denies again and flies away.
+Jack denies again and flies away. (brief Dean POV insert?
+Dean prays to Jack too? or Cas ask Jack if Dean prayed to him too, Jack confirms yes, but still insists the rule is the right way to do the things)
 >
-> (end scene with fight, Jack: "I don't want to hear that again.")
+> (end scene with fight, Jack: "I don't want to hear that again." unpleasant fight, but not offensive/hurtful)

 ## Chap 4

-> Cas hears Dean's 1520 ultimate dying prayer, he desperately goes to Dean, tries his best fighting off the gate-guarding angels, he really really has to go to Dean. (he's always the angel that breaks the rule, whoever's rule it is, be it Chuck or Jack as God) It's too important, he's never let Dean down, he's always there when Dean asks him, he *has to* be there to save him, or Dean would die.
+> Cas hears Dean's 1520 ultimate dying prayer, he desperately goes to Dean, disregards rules now, tries his best fighting off the gate-guarding angels while avoiding hurt them, he really really has to go to Dean. (he's always the angel that breaks the rule, whoever's rule it is, be it Chuck or Jack as God) It's too important, he's never let Dean down, he's always there when Dean asks him, he *has to* be there to save him, or Dean would die.
 >
 > Cas's really desperate and getting more and more violent and impatient with the struggling fight.
 The other angels can't stop him.
 But then Jack shows up.
-Cas desperately tries to persuade him to let him go to Dean to save him, Cas would cry to beg, it's breaking his heart.
+Cas desperately tries to persuade him to let him go to Dean to save him, Cas cries to beg, it's breaking his heart.
 Jack doesn't get touched by feelings or his reasoning, even if he hears him (Jack: "It's okay, he'll come here soon" Dean will have peace and everything will be okay. and it's natural order, Jack genuinely thinks it's something no one should interfere again, they should just let it happen, it's also what Dean would want too.)
 >
 > Cas is absolutely heartbroken, wrecked, devastated, rarely raged, knowing it means Dean would die and die thinking Cas is in Empty and Cas can't do anything about it.
 Cas fights against Jack a bit harder than usual, just trying to go through the gate (maybe verbally less respectful, maybe even tries "I'm your father" or "Dean's your father").
 >
-> Jack maybe also gets a bit angry (or still cold, "No, you're not." or "He's not really."), constrains Cas, throwing him to the Heaven jail (because Jack does what he thinks is the right thing to do and Cas does break his explicit rule, it's for creating the new rule, it's for the world/universe's sake, to Cas: "I hope you'll understand one day.
+> Jack maybe also gets a bit angry (or still cold, "No, you're not." or "He's not really."), overpowers Cas (but not so easily, also a bit labored, show he's not as powerful as he should be, Cas notices, more worried), constrains Cas, throws him to the Heaven jail (because Jack does what he thinks is the right thing to do and Cas does break his explicit rule, it's for creating the new rule, it's for the world/universe's sake, to Cas: "I hope you'll understand one day.
 Rules have reasons to exist.
 If there's no rule, there's nothing.")

 ## Chap 5

 > Dean dies, goes to Heaven ("At least I made it"), meets Bobby.
 Bobby lets him know Cas is here too.
-Dean relieved, Bobby thinks that means Cas doesn't get to meet Dean on the Earth, so Cas must be following Jack's rule.
-Dean asks where to find Cas, Bobby suggests him take a ride, Cas must come when he hears him calling him.
+Dean relieved, Bobby thinks that means Cas doesn't get to meet Dean on the Earth, so Cas must be following Jack's rule (maybe it's Dean asking first why Cas didn't come to him if Cas is back, Bobby tells him about Jack's new rules).
+Dean asks where to find Cas, Bobby suggests him take a ride, Cas must come when he hears him calling him (Bobby knows everything between them and very supportive).
 >
 > Dean drives and prays and waits, finds the bar and cabin, knows only two people in the world know about Rocky's Bar and Sam is not the one here.
 Dean waits for Cas at Rocky's, prepares it some more for reunion, a bit nervous and happy and expecting, prays and prays and waits and waits but Cas doesn't come.
 >
 > (a bit intercut with Cas in jail and hears the prayer, knows Dean's already in Heaven, means he's really dead, Cas desperately tries to get out of the jail but can't, Cas heartbroken)
 >
 > Dean prays for Jack instead, Jack comes (a bit reunion scene, Dean hugs Jack, "Good to see you.
 Heard from Bobby you helped bring Cas back" "Where is he?"
-Jack: "Jail."
+Jack straightforward: "Jail."
 Dean: "What?"
-Jack explains nonchalantly; Dean realizes that must be also why Cas never come to him in his last five years of life, it's Jack's doing, Dean might tell Jack his pain in those years but Jack isn't touched)
+Jack explains nonchalantly; Dean realizes that must be also why Cas never come to him in his last five years of life, it's Jack's doing, Dean might tell Jack his pain in those years but Jack isn't touched, still distant and stiff and unlike old Jack, a bit dark side)
 >
 > Dean tries to reason with Jack, Jack warns him about Heaven's new rule, not even them should break it this time, it's better for everyone, and leaves.